glaunay/mongodet/README.md

 node app.js -reinit [path]
 ```

-where path is the path of the file you want to use to fill your database
+where path is the path of the file you want to use to fill your database.

 #### Access to the web page